Essential Acting Techniques Every Actor Should Know

 Developed by David Mamet and William H. Macy, this technique combines some elements of Stanislavski’s system with the philosophy of pragmatism.

-It focuses on what is literally happening in the scene and what the character wants to achieve (“as if” scenarios).
+It focuses on what is happening in the scene and what the character wants to achieve (“as if” scenarios).

 Famous actors practicing this method include: